inikep/lizard/examples/streaming_api_basics.md

 ## What is difference between Block and Streaming API ?

 Block API (de)compresses single contiguous memory block.
-In other words, LZ5 library find redundancy from single contiguous memory block.
+In other words, Lizard library find redundancy from single contiguous memory block.
 Streaming API does same thing but (de)compress multiple adjacent contiguous memory block.
-So LZ5 library could find more redundancy than Block API.
+So Lizard library could find more redundancy than Block API.

 The following figure shows difference between API and block sizes.
 In these figures, original data is splitted to 4KiBytes contiguous chunks.